Taranveer-Singh-Gill/Taranveer-Singh-Gill/README.md

 I'm a Data Engineer with an MS in Data Science from the University at Buffalo.
 I enjoy building data pipelines, working with large datasets, and turning raw data into reliable, analytics-ready solutions.

 Currently, I work with Azure Data Factory, Databricks, PySpark, and SQL to build and maintain cloud-based data platforms.
-My projects span healthcare, financial and trade data, database engineering, and machine learning.
+Beyond data engineering, my projects span machine learning, computer vision, healthcare data platforms, and database engineering.

 I'm interested in solving data engineering challenges across industries, from building scalable ETL pipelines to designing cloud lakehouse architectures and developing data solutions that support business decisions.